A HISTORY IN PICTURES

 (10) ^ ^ ^ Removal of a rock jutting up along the Wetlands Pathway.
 You never know how large the rock is until you start digging.

 (11) ^ ^ ^ The hole was repeatedly filled with water to help loosen the boulder that was firmly stuck in the ground.
+Most of the boulder is still below the surface.

 (12) ^ ^ ^ This boulder was particularly difficult to remove.
-It went straight down like the root of a giant tooth.
+It went straight down vertically like the root of a giant tooth.

 (13) ^ ^ ^ Grass pathway leading to the Wild Roses Table.
 The grass needs to be mown regularly to keep the pathway serviceable.